ErwinJr2/ErwinJr2/docs/manual/gui.rst

 ~~~~~~~~~~~~~~~

 The black lines (or blue line if a well is selected) are the conduction band
-bottom or the potential.
+bottom of the potential.
 The states are the colored curve but thick black if selected.
 Other symmetry points in the band and the plot
 style of the wavefunctions can be changed from ``View`` in the menu bar.
-States that is thick in line is the selected set of a single period of states.
+States that are thick in line are the selected set of a single period of states.
 This selected set is used to calculate the electron population distribution.
-States that are dashed lines are considered not well bounded.
+States that are dashed lines are considered not well-bounded.

 Export of the figure and data, save and load actions are embedded into ``File`` menu;
 temperature setting and advanced table settings are in ``Edit`` menu;
-options to choose what is included in the plot is listed in ``View`` menu.
+options to choose what is included in the plot are listed in ``View`` menu.

 Optics Tab
 -----------